 The team explored possible solutions to block the accumulation of hyaluronic acid and thus promote remyelination.

 In the latest study in mice, the team observed that S3, a suitably modified flavonoid is capable of hyaluronic acid effects and stimulating the formation of new myelin.

-"Not only does S3 promote remyelination and return myelin, but it also stimulates the speed of transmission of electrical signals from axons," says Sherman.
+"Not only does S3 promote remyelination and return myelin, it also stimulates the speed of transmission of electrical signals from the axons," says Sherman.